mziyabo/mziyabo.github.io/_posts/2020-04-23-kubectl-auto-completion-in-powershell.md

 The Module borrows from the bash completions but not entirely- In particular, I found `ArrayLists` easier to use as collections for flags and commands.
 Also, the completion itself is done by binding `kubectl.exe` as a Native command using the [Register-ArgumentCompleter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/register-argumentcompleter?view=powershell-7#outputs) cmdlet.

-If you want to take a look at the code or manually install the Module- It's up on the [PSKubectlCompletion repository on GitHub](https://github.com/mziyabo/PSKubectlCompletion).

-Do install the auto-completion [Module](https://www.powershellgallery.com/packages/PSKubectlCompletion/), try it out, and hit me up if you want to share feedback or contribute.
+If you want to take a look at the code or manually install the Module- It's up on the [GitHub](https://github.com/mziyabo/PSKubectlCompletion).
+Give it a try and hit me up if you want to share feedback or contribute.